About Me

 Research Interests:

 My current research is on emission line galaxy selection for DESI-2 using photometric redshifts from COSMOS2020.
-For this project, I am working with Prof. Jeffrey Newman and Prof. Brett Andrews at the University of Pittsburgh.
+For this project, I am working with Dr. Jeffrey Newman and Dr. Brett Andrews at the University of Pittsburgh.
+Soon, I will be transitioning to work on photometric redshift calibration for the NASA Roman Space Telescope.

 Publications: Coming soon to an archive near you!